Eighteen Secrets to Becoming an Influential Business Writer

 Use an outline.
 Yes, outlines work.
 If Uncle Joe used an outline, he wouldn’t go off on tangents so easily.
 Even a short email can benefit from an outline scratched onto scrap paper so you remember all your points, only cover what is necessary and get the structure right.

 Say it once.
 In line with being concise, don’t repeat the same concept with different words.
 If you’ve written clearly, give your readers the benefit of the doubt – they will get your message without you repeating it.
 Now, a summary or conclusion is the obvious exception to the rule.
-And, if something is really important, then repeat it in a way that makes the reader take notice like I did for tip number 8.
+And, if something is really important, then repeat it in a way that makes the reader take notice like I did for the tip about passive voice.
 That’s not filler, that’s emphasis.

 Be honest and transparent.
 Dishonest business writing can come across like sleazy ad copy from the Mad Men era.
-Readers can usually sense when you aren’t being honest, so you’re better off not writing a dishonest piece that will cause your readers to question you and your business.
-But, if you’re honest about business challenges, they will appreciate that and trust that you take care of problems.
+Readers can usually sense when you aren’t being honest, and you don’t want to cause your readers to question you and your business.
+If you’re honest about business challenges, they will appreciate that and trust that you take care of problems.

 Build trust.
 It’s difficult to be an influential business writer if your readers don’t trust you.
-Word choice, active voice, honesty and transparency, and writing for your readers all contribute to a sense of trust.
+Word choice, active voice, writing for your readers and honesty and transparency all help build a sense of trust.

 Look for layered meanings.
 This is a challenging tip, but well worth the effort.
 Hidden meanings, negative connotations and cultural stereotypes can expose your perspective even when you don’t want that.
 Hidden meanings are most often found in word choices, so carefully think about each word you include.